 We can cater for groups of various sizes.
 Courses have a minimum of 10 students and a maximum capacity of 155.

 All our field teachers are trained in first aid and group management.
 A qualified first aider is available at the field centre 24 hours a day.

 FSC offers fieldwork and outdoor learning for groups of all ages at centres across the UK.
 Trips use our stunning locations to teach curriculum focused work and inspire everyone about the environment.

-Our primary field trips enable you to pick and choose from a range of exciting adventure or curriculum sessions to build your own trip.
-Our visits will immerse primary school children in the natural world, taking in its sights, sounds and smells.
+Primary field trips enable you to pick and choose from a range of exciting adventure or curriculum sessions to build your own trip.
+A visit to FSC Castle Head will immerse primary school children in the natural world, taking in its sights, sounds and smells.

 For secondary and A level groups we offer geography, biology and environmental science courses.
-We can tailor them to your own requirements to ensure you get the most from your visit and trips utilise our local environment to fully engage students.
+Courses can be tailored to your own requirements to ensure you get the most from your visit and trips utilise the local environment to fully engage students.